Garnethill

 Garnethill is a predominantly residential area of the city of Glasgow, Scotland with a number of important public buildings.

 Geography

-Located in the city centre, the area borders Cowcaddens to its north, Sauchiehall Street to its south, Cambridge Street to its east and now the M8 motorway to its west.
+Located in the city centre, the area borders Cowcaddens to its north, Sauchiehall Street to its south, Cambridge Street to its east with the M8 motorway and Charing Cross forming its western boundary.
 The hill forms part of the historic Lands of Blythswood which the Douglas-Campbell families sold in stages from the late 18th century onwards, the largest purchaser/developer being William Harley of Blythswood Hill, cotton merchant and builder.
 Harley laid out Renfrew Street and encouraged the building of villas, which extended round into St George's Road.
 One major site was developed as Garnethill Observatory in 1810.
 Later developments included spacious tenements as families moved upward from the overcrowded Cowcaddens.
 Harley also laid out Blythswood Square.